 Stranger Things 4 is scarier, darker, and operating at its largest scale.
 The show is taking us all over America and beyond and expanding the Upside Down in incredible ways.
 With that expansion comes a host of new characters and separate storylines that will all converge in some way.
 One of the most important—and most anticipated—new characters is Victor Creel, played by the horror icon himself Robert Englund.
 In Volume One, we meet him and his family members: Virginia, Alice, and Henry Creel.
 So, who is Victor Creel in Stranger Things 4?
 Why is the Creel family important?
-We finally have some definitive answers about the Creel family, why Victor is in Pennhurst Asylum, and how the Creel House fits into all of this Vecna terror.
+We finally have some definitive answers about the Creel family, why Victor is in Pennhurst Asylum, and how the Creel House fits into all of this Vecna terror in both volumes.

 The History of Victor Creel on Stranger Things 4

 We first hear about Victor Creel from Eddie Munson’s uncle Wayne in episode two.
 “I guess you’re too young, but back when I was a kid, everybody knew the name Victor Creel,” Wayne says to Nancy Wheeler during an impromptu interview.
 “He lost his mind.
 Killed his whole family.
 Kids and wife.
 Took their eyes.
 Cut ‘em right out.”
 Well, that’s quite the small town horror story.
 He notes that Chrissy was killed in a similar way by someone who must be “pure evil.”
 Wayne believes that Victor Creel broke out of Pennhurst Asylum much like Michael Myers did in Halloween.